 The Pharmacology graduate program receives a large number of applications for admission.
 This means that we are forced to be very selective in accepting students into our programs.
 In addition, available positions in thesis-based graduate programs can be limited by grant funding, laboratory space, or other factors.

 We do not confirm the receipt of applications.
 If you wish to know whether an item was received, please log into the application portal to view.
 You are responsible for ensuring that you have read and understood the application requirements, and that you have submitted all the necessary components of your application package prior to the applicable deadline.
-There will be no exceptions.
 Only complete applications where application fees have been paid will be reviewed.

 ALL DECISIONS REGARDING ADMISSION ARE BASED ON A DETAILED EXAMINATION OF THE COMPLETE APPLICATION PACKAGE.

 Applications for Fall 2020 admissions will open on September 27, 2019.

 International applicants who are studying outside of Canada or the US whose studies are still in progress at the time of their application will not be considered.
 Please do not apply if you have not completed your degree.